pret/pokered/README.md

 	- New infinitely re-battleable trainers for grinding.
 	- There's a Move Deleter and Move Relearner!
 - Citrine City is a new island city that can be accessed in the postgame.
+	- Contains a house with a Move Tutor that can teach Tradeback moves without the need for GSC!
+	- Contains a Team Rocket house where they will sell you TMs and Evolution Items.
+Jessie and James are there too!
+	- Will contain a Battle Tower with infinite, randomised trainer parties!
+	- Crimson Cave, located in Citrine City, houses several strong trainers and Pokémon.
+	- Chartreuse Trail, south of Citrine City, is a route that leads to Celeste Hill.
+	- Celeste Hill activates an event where the Galarian Legendary Birds can be fought.
 - Underwater Tunnel connects Route 25 and Route 10.
 - Cinnabar Volcano is a new area that houses Moltres, allowing it to be obtained before Victory Road.
 - Faraway Island from Pokemon Emerald has been added, where you can find Mew.
 It also has its own wild encounters, as well as an improved translation on its sign, enhancing its appearance from its source material.